Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ---
 ## User Matching
 The bot works best, if DCS users and Discord users are matched.
 See [README](./plugins/userstats/README.md) for details.

 ---
-## Coalitions
-If you want to support Blue and Red coalitions in your Discord and your DCS servers, you're good to go!
-Just enable _COALITIONS = true_ in your dcsserverbot.ini and make sure you've set up the coalition roles (see "Discord Configuration" above).<br/>
-You can use the bot to set coalition passwords on your servers, and you can use the _.join_ and _.leave_ commands to let members join one of the both coalitions that are to be set up in your Discord server.
-The default role names are "Coalition Blue" and "Coalition Red", but you can use whatever name you like.<p>
-Some bot commands are coalition branded already, that means, that you can for instance see the coalition passwords or the coalition-specific briefing only, if you are in a channel that belongs to this coalition.

----
 ## How to do the more complex stuff?